Valley Stream, New York: History

 In the year 1640, 14 years after the arrival of Dutch colonists in Manhattan (New Amsterdam), the area that is now Valley Stream was purchased by the Dutch West India Company from Rockaway Native Americans (they were a Lenape, or Delaware, band, known by the place where they lived).

 With populations concentrated to the west, this woodland area was not developed for the next two centuries.
 The census of 1840 lists approximately 20 families, most of whom owned large farms.
 At that time, the northwest section was called "Fosters Meadow".
 What is now the business section on Rockaway Avenue was called "Rum Junction", because of its taverns.
 The racy northern section was known as "Cookie Hill", and the section of the northeast that housed the local fertilizer plant was called "Skunks Misery".
 Hungry Harbor, a section that has retained its name, was home to a squatters' community.Robert Pagan was born in Scotland on December 3, 1796.
 In or about the late 1830s, Robert, his wife Ellen, and their children emigrated from Scotland.
 On the journey to the United States, one of their children died and was buried at sea.
 The 1840 U.S. Census for Queens County lists Pagan's occupation as a farmer.
 Two children were born to Robert and Ellen Pagan after they settled in the Town of Hempstead.

 At this time, the community did not have a post office, so residents had to pick up their mail in the village of Hempstead.
 After Pagan petitioned authorities for a post office, he was appointed postmaster and it was based in his farmhouse, now known as the Pagan-Fletcher House.
 He was advised that the community needed a name.
-Pagan chose "Valley Stream" based on the topographical appearance of the area.
+Pagan chose "Valley Stream" based on the topographical appearance of the area and because of the Valley Stream Brook, which runs through it.
 In 1843, the U.S. Post Office formally accepted the name of Valley Stream.
 As a consequence, Pagan is credited with naming the community.
 Pagan died on March 25, 1870.

 His wife, Ellen, also played a significant role in early village history.
 Tired of traveling to Lynbrook for religious services, she began holding services in her home.
 A Methodist minister was hired for periodic stops at the Pagan home, and the first congregation in Valley Stream was founded.

 In 1853, Hempstead Turnpike was the only road that connected Valley Stream to Jamaica and New York City.
 The main streets in Valley Stream that connected the small village to the turnpike were Mill Road (which is Corona Avenue today) in the west, Sand Street (Central Avenue) in the south, and Dutch Broadway in the north.
 That year Merrick Road, a planked, one-lane road, was constructed through Valley Stream, connecting the village to Merrick in the east and Jamaica to the west.
 With the new thoroughfare in the area, Valley Stream residents and industry began to move southward.